CosmWasm/wasmvm/builders/README.md

 ## Usage

-Create a local docker image, capable of cross-compling linux and macos dynamic
-libs:
+Create the Docker images, capable of cross-compling Linux and MacOS dynamic libs.
+As the builder images are all x86_64, it can be slow and memory intense to do this on a different architecture:

 ```sh
 (cd builders && make docker-images)